An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Herbs and Supplements

 Herbal remedies and dietary supplements are not regulated by the FDA.
 This means that manufacturers and distributors do not need FDA approval to sell their products.
-In addition, any substance that affects the body's chemistry can, like any drug, produce side effects that may be harmful.
+In addition, any substance that affects the body's chemistry can, like any drug, produce side effects that may be harmful and interact with other medications.
 There have been many reported cases of serious and even deadly side effects from herbal products.

 The following are special concerns for people taking natural remedies for psoriasis: